teddyoojo/notemanager/%TODO.md

 5. Implement specific cancel buttons on modals instead of only offering the standard X to exit on the top right

 6. Implement a search function

+7. Frontend and Backend need to be permanently hosted